mcclure/lovr-ent/README.md

 You should take a look at [main.lua](lua/main.lua).
 There's some stuff here you probably want to change: There's a list of modules imported from CPML and Penlight.
 There's a section labeled "Suggest you create a namespace for your game here", which you probably want to uncomment, and set up the globals for your own game's namespace there.
 You also want to change the "defaultApp" variable to point to your main Ent.

 Now you'll want to start adding your own .lua files to the project, for your main Ent and any helper stuff your game needs.
 I use the `app/` directory to store entities that could potentially be run alone as the main Ent, an `ent/` directory to store reusable entities that another Ent might load as a child, the `engine/` directory to store other helper files, and `level/` and `resource/` directories to store my helper files.
-But you can do whatever.
+But you can do it however.

 ## Using Ents

 The first thing to know is Ents are classes, using the Penlight class library (see [here](https://stevedonovan.github.io/Penlight/api/libraries/pl.class.html), or "Simplifying Object-Oriented Programming in Lua" [here](https://stevedonovan.github.io/Penlight/api/manual/01-introduction.md.html)).
 You probably need to understand what "Classes", "Objects", "Inheritance" and "Instances" are to go any further, and you need to understand the difference between `.` and `:` in Lua.

-Entities are instances of `Ent`, or a class inheriting from `Ent`.
+Entities are instances of `Ent` (or any class inheriting from `Ent`).
 Every entity keeps a list of child entities.
-When events occur-- the program boots, there is an update, it is time to draw-- those events are "routed" to every Ent, starting with the "root" ent.
+When events occur-- the program boots, there is an update, it is time to draw-- those events are "routed" to every living Ent, starting with the "root" Ent.
 Some events are:

 	* onLoad: Equivalent of lovr.load
 	* onUpdate: Equivalent of lovr.update